Ollielab/PyTextTyper/README.md

 <br>
 <h1>Contribute</h1>
-To contribute to the project, please visit the <a href="https://github.com/Ollielab/PyTextTyper">Github</a>.
+If you wish to contribute to the project, please visit the <a href="https://github.com/Ollielab/PyTextTyper">Github</a>.